Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

+- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.

+- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Lakers have given up 116.6 points per contest, which is 20th-best in the league.
+- On defense, the Lakers have allowed 116.6 points per contest, which is 20th-best in the league.

-- On the boards, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the league.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.
+- Allowing 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.

-- In terms of 3-pointers, the Lakers are 18th in the league, allowing 12.5 makes per game.
+- Looking at 3-pointers, the Lakers have allowed 12.5 makes per game, 18th in the NBA.

 Nikola Jokic vs. the Lakers